ifly6/ifly-images/nationstates/gensec/2024-09-03 challenge hypothetical.md

 * quality of arguments and engagement with counterarguments; and
 * opinion clarity.

 Do not circulate responses to or request assistance in answering this question.
-Please direct questions about the prompt to Imperium Anglorum.
+Direct questions about the prompt to Imperium Anglorum.